Support, guidance and education

 It is important to note the multiple use of the term ‘survivor’ in the worlds of abuse and mental health.
 In some circles ‘survivor’ is an identity adopted by people damaged by the services they turned to for help.
 This network is for abuse-survivors who may also be survivors of the mental-health psy services (psychiatry, psychology and psychotherapy).
 This delineation is not to exclude anyone, but to make the content and support relevant and focussed on the specific issues of being an abuse-survivor researcher.
 People who identify predominantly as survivors of the mental health service and as mental health service users may be interested in the work of the and Survivor Researcher Network

-Survivors Voices Researchers Community
+Survivors Voices Researcher Community

 The vision for the Researcher Community is to create a platform for support, education and guidance for abuse-survivors who are researchers leading, co-producing or participating in research studies.